rust-lang/book/nostarch/chapter04.md

 ownership as well as several related features: borrowing, slices, and how Rust lays things out in memory.

-## Ownership and Memory
+## Ownership of Memory

 Rust’s central feature is *ownership*.
 It is a feature that is straightforward to explain, but has deep implications for the rest of the language.

 All programs have to manage the way they use a computer’s memory while running.
-Some languages have garbage collection that’s constantly looking for no longer used memory as the program runs, while in others the programmer has to explicitly allocate and free the memory.
+Some languages have garbage collection that’s constantly looking for no longer used memory as the program runs, while in others, the programmer has to explicitly allocate and free the memory.
 Rust takes a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile-time.
 You do not pay any run-time cost for any of these